-The instructional classroom is located in Room 70 of the Donald E. Stokes Library, in the lower level of Wallace Hall.
+The instructional classroom is located in Room 070 of the Donald E. Stokes Library, in the lower level of Wallace Hall.
 Its primary purpose is for classes conducted by Princeton University Library staff for students and the Princeton University community, emphasizing subject area research, specific-resource training, course-related instruction, and student orientations.
-The classroom is also used for computer workshops held by the Woodrow Wilson School, Office of Population Research, and Sociology Department.
+The classroom is also used for computer workshops held by the Princeton School of Public and International Affairs, Office of Population Research, and Sociology Department.
 The classroom reverts to general Library Web Computers when not reserved for class sessions.

 - 1 HP LaserJet 5100dtn network printer

 This is a partial list.
-Contact firstname.lastname@example.org to check for other software or to request additional applications to be added for your training purposes.
+Contact firstname.lastname@example.org to check for other software or to request additional applications for training purposes.